 One of the most popular reality shows on television at the moment is ‘Botched’.
 Viewed on a global basis with a growing global audience, this show presents episodes of patients seeking out plastic and cosmetic surgery.
 Celebrity Botched is growing in popularity as a television show looking at celebrities who have experienced surgery to rectify the problems experienced in previous cosmetic or plastic surgeries.

 Reality shows are popular and, oddly enough, can increase a person’s knowledge of different topics; however, many individuals continue to confuse the concepts of plastic and cosmetic surgery.
 It is commonly seen that people will use the terms interchangeably while there is a distinction between the two professions.
 This article will point out the differences between plastic surgery and cosmetic surgery.
-Dr. Goldman is a leading cosmetic surgeon in Beachwood, Ohio.
+If you are interested in undergoing cosmetic surgery, such as breast augmentation, face lift, rhynoplasty and similar, Dr. Goldman is a leading cosmetic surgeon in Beachwood, Ohio.

 The Aims Of The Different Types Of Surgeries